Are you on the right help page?

 If you don't, you're in a company-managed project.
 Check out our company-managed project documentation.

-Assign an issue to someone
+Assign a work item to someone

-You can assign issues to:
+You can assign work items to:

 - The reporter, usually the person who created it

-- No one, making the issue unassigned
+- No one, making the work item unassigned

 - A specific person in your project